-Quick & easy homemade chocolate syrup uses only 5 ingredients for a wonderful preservative-free dessert topping…great for ice cream, cakes, or milkshakes!
+Quick & easy homemade chocolate syrup with only 5 ingredients, making a tasty preservative-free topping.
+Great for ice cream & milkshakes!

-Really just chocolate-flavored simple syrup, homemade Chocolate Syrup adds cocoa powder and vanilla to a heated water-and-sugar mixture.
-Strain it through a fine mesh strainer to insure your syrup is extra smooth.
-Just remember that this chocolate sauce will have the consistency of runny honey rather than thick like a fudge sauce.
+Add cocoa powder and vanilla to a heated water-and-sugar mixture.
+Strain it through a fine mesh strainer to insure your syrup is extra smooth, then let it cool.

 Slainté!
 L’chaim!
 Cheers!